-The typical asking rate per listing is in the $20's per square foot per year.
-The Central Beaverton submarket is seeing a decline in rates.
-In the last 3 months, the median rate decreased $1 per sqft per year.
+On average, listings lease in the $20's per square foot per year.
+The Central Beaverton region is experiencing a decrease in rates.
+In the last 3 months, the median rate fell $1 per sqft per year.
 That's a 3% decline in rent.

-Compared to the rest of the Greater Portland market, the Central Beaverton submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Greater Portland market, the Central Beaverton submarket has smaller rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 4 listings have been made available, which means spaces might be going fast.
-You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 19 listings have come on the market, which means new availabilities might be going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 21% of the available leases in the Central Beaverton are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,310 sqft.
-Most buildings in this market are around 2 floors.
-Most buildings in this region were built in 2003 and are Class B.
+The standard measurement for office space in this area is around 2,290 sqft.
+Most properties in this market are close to 2 stories.
+Most buildings in this area were built in 2003 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Public administration is the dominant industry in this region.
-Most of the folk of Central Beaverton work from home.
+Public administration is the dominant industry in this market.
+Most of the occupants of Central Beaverton work from home.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.